 Yale inspires the students who inspire the world.
 Yale graduates are equipped with the critical thinking, problem solving, and communication skills necessary to thrive in a position of leadership in any field and career anywhere in the world.

 Artist and architect Maya Lin '81, actress Angela Bassett '80, and YouTube sensation Sam Tsui '10 create art in different forms, but they each challenge audiences around the world to see things differently.
 Neurosurgeon and former U.S. Secretary of HUD Benjamin Carson '73, journalist Anderson Cooper '89, and historian Henry Louis Gates '73 have different political views, but they each spark national conversations about pressing issues.

 Nearly three quarters of all Yale College students attend graduate or professional school within five years of graduating, earning spots in premier Ph.D. programs and at top medical, law, and business schools.
 For those who choose a more entrepreneurial path, a Yale education prepares graduates to succeed in professions of their own creation.
 No matter their path through Yale or after Yale, all students develop a meaningful definition of success that combines personal accomplishment and public service.
-Post-Graduation Plans, Class of 2021

-Employment by Sector, Class of 2021
+Employment by Sector, Class of 2022

 "We strive to bring together the widest possible array of talents, aspirations, backgrounds, outlooks, and capacities among the world's best-prepared students.
 We do this while honoring the unique context that forges each individual's identity."

-Jeremiah Quinlan Dean of Undergraduate Admissions & Financial Aid Number 17 October 1, 2022 (USPS 078-500) is published seventeen times a year (one time in May and October; three times in June and September; four times in July; five times in August) by Yale University, 2 Whitney Avenue, New Haven CT 06510.
-Periodicals postage paid at New Haven, BULLETIN OF YALE UNIVERSITY Series 118 Connecticut.
-Postmaster:
+Jeremiah Quinlan Dean of Undergraduate Admissions & Financial Aid

+BULLETIN OF YALE UNIVERSITY Series 119 Number 17 October 1, 2023 (USPS 078-500) is published seventeen times a year (once time in May and October, twice in September, three times in June, four times in July, six times in August) by Yale University, 2 Whitney Avenue, New Haven CT 06510.
+Periodicals postage paid at New Haven, Connecticut.